guyleonard/genomics_adventure/README.md

 # A Genomics Adventure
 This tutorial is based on a workshop that was written many years ago by Konrad Paszkiewicz, whilst he was the head of Exeter University's Sequencing Service.
-Over the years it has been extensivley updated and modified by several colleages (listed below), taught at Exeter Universtity, and also at the [evomics.org](https://evomics.org/) Workshop on Genomics since 2014.
+Over the years it has been extensively updated and modified by several colleagues (listed below), taught at Exeter University, and also at the [evomics.org](https://evomics.org/) Workshop on Genomics since 2014.
 It has now been reproduced here, in a slightly new form - again with many updates.

 Many thanks to:
  * [Konrad Paszkiewicz](https://scholar.google.com/citations?user=yrHDETIAAAAJ&hl=en), CTO Hummingbird Biosciences.